tsonny/akkaserverless-ecommerce-javascript/README.md

 # Akka Serverless - eCommerce Example App

-A JavaScript-based ecommernce example app for [Akka Serverless](https://developer.lightbend.com/docs/akka-serverless/)
+A JavaScript-based eCommerce example app for [Akka Serverless](https://developer.lightbend.com/docs/akka-serverless/)

 Features include:

-* Different eventsourced services for "warehouse", "orders", and "users"
+* Different eventsourced services for `warehouse`, `orders`, and `users`

 ## What is this example?